 - Have a current Curriculum Vitae (CV), including job responsibilities, to upload with your application.

-- Complete the online preceptor application (Part 1 and Part 2: "Preceptor Application Questions").
-Please Note: You will need a "sign up code" to complete the application.
-Please enter the code that pertains to you from one of the boxes below.
+- In addition to the online application form, complete the supplemental forms (Part 1 “FERPA requirement” and Part 2: "Preceptor Application Questions").
+Please Note: You will need to enter a “sign up” code for the application that is applicable.

 - Complete two hours of required University of Maryland School of Pharmacy Online Modules.
 (Please Note: An email will come from the ELP office with instructions after applications has been approved.
-Please refer to the application deadline and approval dates.)
+Please refer to the application deadline and approval dates above)

 - Complete new preceptor orientation with an ELP staff member.